 In February, the RE reports salary as being paid out of local funds on the RP20.
 The RE later determines that the salary should have been paid from Federal Funds.
-An RP25 is submitted on the May RP report to report the Federal Fund Compensation, Federal Fund Contribution, and the Federal TRS-Care Contribution to February.
+An RP25 is submitted on the May RP report to report the Federal Fund Compensation and Federal Fund Contribution to February.
 The May TEXNET deposit was submitted by the June 6 deadline; thus, no PI is charged.